Northeast High School (Philadelphia): Teams

-Northeast has won 1st place in their division of the PIAA District 12 Cheerleading/Spirit Competitions in 2014 and 2016, 2017 and 2018.
-They are the only team in Philadelphia to be invited to the State Competition the last 6 years that Philadelphia has been eligible.

 Northeast High School also offers Boys' and Girls' JV and Varsity Tennis, Soccer, Table Tennis, Badminton, Swim, and many other recreational sports.

 Rivalries

 Northeast High School and Central High School have the longest running sports rivalry between public high schools in the country, dating back to 1892.
-Every Thanksgiving the two schools football teams square off against one another.
-As of 2011, the record of wins and losses for Northeast High School is 55–51.

 Programs

 Northeast High School has many different programs known as Small Learning Communities (SLCs), each of which has a specific career focus.
 Citywide admissions SLCs include: The Aerospace, Medical and Engineering Magnet Program, the IB Diploma Programme, AVID (Applied Visual and Interactive Design) CTE Program, and Sports Marketing and Management CTE Program.
 In addition there is an Arts & Education Program, Healthcare and Medical Program and a 9th Grade Academy.

 Northeast also boasts an award-winning student newspaper, The Megaphone.

 The Northeast High School Instrumental Music is one of the most diverse and sought after music programs in the City of Philadelphia.
 The Program includes a Marching Band, Jazz Ensemble, Symphony Orchestra, Symphonic Band, and a String Ensemble.
 In May 2009 the Northeast High School Instrumental program competed and won first place in Orchestra, String Ensemble, and second place Concert Band at Hershey Park, Pennsylvania.